No products in the basket.

 Welcome to Madonna di Campiglio, an utterly charming Italian town in the heart of the Brenta Dolomites mountain range.
 This town is so gorgeous, it was once a favourite of the Habsburg Empress Sissi and Emperor Franz Josef in the late 19th century.
 They loved to walk here by the rivers and lakes and into the forests and hills.
 And the location is just as popular with hikers today.

 In fact, we’d go as far as to say it’s hiking heaven!
-So here are 6 reasons why you should consider joining us for a week from 7 September 2019 on Outsider’s newest hiking trip.
+So here are 6 reasons why you should consider joining us for a week from 13 September 2022 on Outsider’s hiking trip.

 And the best way to explore those incredible mountains are on the endless well-marked and well-maintained trails that wind their way all through the range.
 On the Outsider trip, you’ll be led by a professional guide on a choice of A and B hikes.
 So you’ll experience the best of these walks.